CloudEngineHub/mnet_client/docs/general.md

 ## Autonomy Level

-- **Full Autonomous:** The robot must complete the entire task without human intervention.
+- **Full Autonomous (2):** The robot must complete the entire task without human intervention.
 For example, the manipulation system is required to autonomously call the ROS services to report execution status and check the corresponding ROS topic to receive the task instructions.
-- **Human-in-the-loop:** Humans may provide high-level assistance, for example, instructing the system to skip or confirm the completeness of a task, but cannot issue direct action control commands.
+- **Human-in-the-loop (1):** Humans may provide high-level assistance, for example, instructing the system to skip or confirm the completeness of a task, but cannot issue direct action control commands.
 Each human intervention is required to be logged to better describe the manipulation process.
 See more details about how to log human assistance here.
-- **Teleoperation:** Humans are allowed to directly send action commands to the robot through any type of teleoperation.
+- **Teleoperation (0):** Humans are allowed to directly send action commands to the robot through any type of teleoperation.